 Events and surveys across the county.
 Contact David Dewsbury for details.
 Phone 01594 832068, mobile 07786 543961, email firstname.lastname@example.org

 Dean Fungus Group

 The Dean Fungus Group runs forays throughout the year.
 Contact Keith or Valerie Davies for information on 01452 760278 or email email email@example.com

 The Lichen Group meets once a month during the warmer months.
 New people, including beginners, always welcome.
 Lichen meetings begin at 11am and generally go on until about 4pm, though you are encouraged to stay for just as long as you wish.
 All you need is a x10 hand lens, and a picnic if you intend staying after lunch.
 To join the mailing list, email Juliet Bailey, firstname.lastname@example.org

 Gloucestershire Invertebrate Group

 The GIG has field meetings mainly at weekends from April to October.
 GNS members are welcome to come along and see what they do.
-Contact David Long (01242 527673) for further advice.
-Look out for Invertebrate meetings during National Insect Week, 20-26 June 2016.
+Contact David Scott-Langley (01285 659631) for further advice.
+Look out for Invertebrate meetings during National Insect Week.